-Biological effects have the potential to decrease for any alternatives that provide a more of the total ACL to a sector with historically higher discards.
-The recreational sector has had historically higher discards versus landings ratios, therefore Alternative 2, 3, and Sub-Alternative 4a could incur negative biological effects since they allocate more to the recreational sector.
-Preferred Sub-Alternative 4b is not expected to differ from Alternative 1 (No Action) since the allocation percentages would be very similar.
+Negative biological effects are more likely for any alternatives that allocate a larger portion of the total ACL to the sector with historically higher discards.
+The recreational sector has had historically higher discards compared to landings (Table G.1.1.4), therefore Alternatives 2, 3, and Sub-alternative 4a could incur negative biological effects since they allocate more to the recreational sector.
+Preferred Sub-alternative 4b is not expected to differ from Alternative 1 (No Action) since the allocation percentages would be very similar.

 Economic benefits can be expected to increase for any sector that receives a higher allocation, therefore Alternatives 2, 3, and Sub Alternative 4a would cause shifts in economic effects for each sector, either positive or negative depending on the sector.
-For the commercial sector, when compared to Alternative 1 (No Action), Preferred Sub-Alternative 4b would have the highest economic benefit followed by Alternative 3, Sub-Alternative 4a, and Alternative 2.
-Conversely, for the recreational sector, when compared to Alternative 1 (No Action), the highest economic benefits would result under Alternative 2 followed by Sub-Alternative 4a, Alternative 3, and Preferred Sub-Alternative 4b.
+For the commercial sector, when compared to Alternative 1 (No Action), Preferred Sub-alternative 4b would have the highest economic benefit followed by Alternative 3, Sub-alternative 4a, and Alternative 2.
+Conversely, for the recreational sector, when compared to Alternative 1 (No Action), the highest economic benefits would result under Alternative 2 followed by Sub-alternative 4a, Alternative 3, and Preferred Sub-alternative 4b.

-Social benefits may increase if a sector is allocated more of the total ACL, however all alternatives are expected to be constraining for both sectors.
-For the commercial sector, social benefit is expected to be greatest under Alternative 1 (No Action) followed by Preferred Sub-Alternative 4b, Alternative 3, Sub-Alternative 4a, and Alternative 2.
-For the recreational sector, social benefit is expected to be greatest under Alternative 2 followed by Sub-

-Alternative 4a, Alternative 3, Alternative 1 (No Action), and Preferred Sub-Alternative 4b.
+Social benefits may increase if a sector is allocated more of the total ACL, however, all alternatives are expected to be constraining for both sectors.
+For the commercial sector, social benefit is expected to be greatest under Alternative 1 (No Action) followed by Preferred Subalternative 4b, Alternative 3, Sub-alternative 4a, and Alternative 2.
+For the recreational sector, social benefit is expected to be greatest under Alternative 2 followed by Sub-alternative 4a, Alternative 3, Alternative 1 (No Action), and Preferred Sub-alternative 4b.
 The administrative burden is not expected to differ between alternatives but may accrue as a result of seasonal closures from the reduced catch levels of both sectors.